MavenCode/KubeflowTraining/Mavencode_Kubeflow_Labs/New Scenario/step2.md

 ## Create scenario
 For example, to create a new scenario you would run the command `katacoda scenarios:create`{{execute}}.
 The CLI will prompt you a few questions in order to create your scenario:
-- **Friendly URL:** here you will type `test-scenario`.
-This attribute will determine the name of the folder of your scenario, and the URL to access it, so, should not contain spaces, should be lower case, etc. For example, if your username is *test-username* and your scenario was called *test-scenario* as suggested, the URL to point the scenario in the platform will be https://katacoda.com/test-username/scenarios/test-scenario/
+- **Friendly URL:** here you will type `test-scenario`(it could be anything you want).
+This attribute will determine the name of the folder of your scenario, and the URL to access it, so, should not contain spaces, should be lower case, etc.
 - **Title:** title the scenario
 - **Description:** description of the scenario, displayed on the intro screen
 - **Difficulty level:** provide users with a sense of the depth of content, displayed on the intro screen